APTrust/userguide/docs/bagging/index.md

 # APTrust Bagging Requirements

-APTrust currently accepts bags for ingest in the APTrust BagIt format.
-In 2020, APTrust will begin accepting bags in Beyond the Repository (BTR) format as well, but we suggest APTrust members stick to the APTrust format.
+APTrust currently accepts bags for ingest that use the APTrust BagIt and Beyond the Repository (BTR) BagIt profiles.
+Bags will be restored using the same profile as the submission.

+For info on what constitutes a valid BTR bag, see version 1.0 of the [BTR bagit profile](https://github.com/dpscollaborative/btr_bagit_profile/blob/1.0/btr-bagit-profile.json){target=_blank}.

+The remainder of this page will discuss the APTrust format and the allowed options to use when bagging.

 ## APTrust BagIt Specification